Concentration on Culture and Diversity

 Learning on these topics occurs throughout the year through multiple forums.

 Core Seminar & Placement Based Seminars

-All fellows participate in the Core Seminar in which diversity and culture are explicitly addressed in a series of six seminar sessions to provide a common foundation for all fellows.
-These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; adapting evidence based practices based on culture; applying the enhanced National Standards for Culturally and Linguistically Appropriate Services in Health Care (CLAS Standards); and understanding the impact of health care legislation and policy on underserved populations.
+In the Core Seminar diversity and culture are explicitly addressed in a series of seminar sessions.
+These provide a common foundation for all fellows.
+These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; culture and diversity fundamentals for professional development; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; and adapting evidence based practices based on culture.
 Examples of clinical work with culturally specific populations are provided throughout these sessions.
-Many additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.
+Several additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.

 The learning process continues in Placement Based Seminars where the focus is on the diverse populations served within the placement, as well as adaptations of treatment approaches for those populations.

 A faculty Culture and Diversity Work group holds quarterly gatherings in which issues of culture and diversity are examined through informal presentations, film or other media, or discussions of current issues.
 Gatherings take place in the evening over food and refresehments and are optional, but all fellows are invited to attend in order to deepen their understanding of these issues in a supportive environment.

 Yale's Affinity Groups

 The following excerpt is from Peter Salovey, Yale President & Frances Rosenbluth, Deputy Provost for Faculty Development and Diversity: